-Plot yourself on the left/centre/right spectrum with the Political Compass.
-Just so you know, whenever I take the online quiz I invariably wind up in the bottom left quadrant, aka "Left Libertarian."
+Whenever I take the quiz I invariably wind up in the bottom left quadrant, aka "Left Libertarian."
 This result reflects my worldview and values, however it's important to note that decision-making at a municipal level doesn't involve many/most of the questions that shape the results.
 Nor should any political philosophy or party affiliation for that matter.
 Yet it does accurately capture the subjective lens through which I view life.
 By all means try it yourself and see where and in what quadrant you land.

-Basically, for whatever it's worth, I believe I'm a practical, rather than idealistic, humanitarian who values safety nets and a society that offers as much active, empowering compassion as possible to those left behind.
-I'm part of the vast majority who believe we need to take urgent action to address climate change.
-We need higher, not punitive, taxation for corporations and the rich, and must accept that a free market requires checks, balances and environmental oversight.
-I also value the freedom of thought and action that a previous generation fought to preserve, and I worry along with so many others that we as a society have forgotten how fragile these freedoms can be.
+Basically, for whatever it's worth, I believe I'm a humanitarian who values safety nets and a society that offers as much active, empowering compassion as possible to those left behind.
+I'm part of the vast majority who believe we must take urgent action on climate change.
+We need higher, not punitive, taxation on corporations and the rich, and must accept that a free market requires checks, balances and environmental oversight.
+I also value the freedom of thought and action that a previous generation fought to preserve.

-Also worth a visit is the equally reputable Vote Compass .
-You can revisit provincial and national elections from 2011 onwards and see how your views align with the party platforms (markedly different, of course, from their actions).
+Also worth a visit is Vote Compass .
+Revisit provincial and national elections from 2011 onwards and see how your views align with the party platforms (sometimes markedly different, of course, from actions by governments in power).

-And then there is the endlessly fascinating Scale of the Universe, an online zoom-in/out tool by which to explore the micro and macro spectrum of life, the universe and everything.
-Very useful in remembering our small but impactful place in the scheme of things.
+For those as thrilled by the James Webb Space Telescope as I, explore the endlessly fascinating Scale of the Universe.
+This online zoom-in/out tool traverses the micro and macro spectrum of life, the universe and everything.
+Very useful in remembering our small yet impactful place in the scheme of things.

-"This book is aimed at newcomers to the field of logical reasoning, particularly those who, to borrow a phrase from Pascal, are so made that they understand best through visuals.
-I have selected a small set of common errors in reasoning and visualized them using memorable illustrations that are supplemented with lots of examples.
+"This book is aimed at newcomers to the field of logical reasoning.
 The hope is that the reader will learn from these pages some of the most common pitfalls in arguments and be able to identify and avoid them in practice."